This review may contain spoilers

 4. Bowl cuts are not markers of youth.
 Anymore than manbuns are markers of midlife crises.

 5. Still on the subject of hair, are blonde mullets a thing now?
 Does anyone find them attractive?
-Orca, if you want to know why Reese is resisting, just look in the mirror.
+Orca, if you want to know why Reese resists, just look in the mirror.

-6. Reese, my love, are you alright?
-You know you *can* shag that man, the one who thought it fit to add blonde extensions to his otherwise perfect hair, a stray strand of which, for the billionth time in BL, you felt the need to tenderly push away while he was asleep.
-(Sea, you did this too!
+6. Don't be a prick tease.
+If you're going to keep our lovers apart in the name of building up tension, you had better give us a good reason for doing so.
+Poor Reese.
+I still don't understand why he couldn't shag that idiot for so long, the one who thought it fit to add blonde extensions to his otherwise perfect hair, a stray strand of which, for the billionth time in BL, Reese felt the need to tenderly push away while he was asleep.
+(Sea did this too!
 In the same episode!)
 I know that blindness caused by a lock of hair is endemic to BL, and often fatal.
 But Reese, if you can tolerate that mullet, you must truly be in love.
 You do you.

 7. If you're going to have more than a few supporting characters in a story, give them more individuality than a side-couple with no dramatic interest, a straight pair who are just supportive friends, and a dead brother whose main purpose is to be dead.